 In the last decade, the greatest increase in numbers and poverty level among all ethnic groups in Washington County has been among Hispanics.
 People of Hispanic origin made up 4.6% of the population in 1990, up from 2.6% 10 years prior.
-Yet Hispanic people make up

-17.7% of all people in Washington County living in poverty.
-The poverty rate is more than four-times higher within the Hispanic community than within the entire county population.
-Between censuses, the poverty rate for Hispanics increased from 17% to 25.6%, an increase of more than 50%.
+Yet Hispanic people make up 17.7% of all people in Washington County living in poverty.
+The poverty rate is more than fourtimes higher within the Hispanic community than within the entire county population.
+Between the 1980 and 1990 census, the poverty rate for Hispanics increased from 17% to 25.6%, an increase of more than 50%.

 The information on race and ethnicity is taken from self-selecting census data gathered every ten years.
-These breakdowns become less clear as society moves away from race-based descriptions and into ethnic-based descriptions.
+These breakdowns become less clear as society moves away from race-based descriptions and into ethnicbased descriptions.
 This problem appears in the statistics on poverty and race/ethnicity.
-(See Chart.)
-For example, the "other" category includes 7,834 people, or 3.3% of the county population.
+(See Figures 5 and 6.)
+For example, the "other" category includes

+Figure 4.
+The Federal Poverty Level is the most common measure of poverty, but may more accurately measure "destitute" poverty.
+Many agencies -- including CAO -- use broader definitions of 150% or 200% of FPL as a program standard.
+7,834 people, or 3.3% of the county population.
 This category is self-selected, and in most cases Hispanics selecting a racial category will choose "other."
 In fact, 98% of the people in the other category are Hispanic.
 Therefore, the actual poverty rate for Hispanics is higher than the 25.6% listed for Hispanic.